 The test lasts about 40 minutes and includes:

-- General driving — ~20 minutes following examiner's directions
+- General driving: following examiner's directions through varied roads

-- Possible emergency stop — happens in about 1 in 3 tests
+- Possible emergency stop: happens in about 1 in 7 tests (reduced from 1 in 3, November 2025)

 You can accumulate up to 15 minor faults and still pass.
 But any serious or dangerous fault is an instant fail, no matter how well you drove otherwise.